 Usually, when live tweeting a show, webinar, or event, there is a dedicated hashtag to use to group those tweets together.
 This is useful, especially for TV shows, because users can follow the hashtag or they can hide tweets containing those hashtags from their timeline to avoid spoilers.

-You can also host a Twitter Chat, which is where several users will discuss a specific topic while using a dedicated hashtag.
+Another thing businesses should know about Twitter is that you can host a Twitter Chat.
+This is where several users will discuss a specific topic while using a dedicated hashtag.
 It’s a bit like live tweeting, except the “event” is the discussion.
 There is usually one host, a dedicated start time, and specific questions or points to discuss.

 The general format consists of the host tweeting out the questions with an identifier, Q1, Q2, etc., and the participating users answering with the corresponding identifier, A1, A2, etc. These chats are usually 30 minutes to an hour.
 If there is a dedicated hashtag, engagement and discussions often continue much longer as other users continue to interact with the content.